 Things to Avoid

 Avoid using algaecide and other pesticides to clean your pond as this may harm dragonfly nymphs.
-The use of outdoor bug zappers is never a good option as these will harm or kill the dragonflies, their prey, and other beneficial insects in your garden.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+The use of outdoor bug zappers is never a good option as these will harm or kill the dragonflies, their prey, and other beneficial insects in your garden.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?